oracle/graaljs/docs/java-interop-and-migration.md

 ### Enabling Java interoperability
 By default, the `js` and `node` binaries are started in an ahead-of-time compiled native mode.
-In that mode, Java interoperatibility is not available.
+In that mode, Java interoperability is not available.

 To enable Java interoperability, the `--jvm` option has to be provided to the native launcher.
 This way, Graal.js is executed on a traditional JVM and allow full Java interoperability.